Owlwood Estate: Ownership by investment firms

 In September 2016, the Owlwood estate sold for US$90 million to Sturmer Pippin Investments, LLC.
 Bob Shapiro, head of Sturmer Pippin Investments and Woodbridge Luxury Homes, said he intended to honor the property's legendary past.
 In 2016, the Owlwood purchase set the record as the third highest residential sale in Los Angeles history and represented the 2016 highest off-market private sale in Los Angeles.

 In July 2017, the Owlwood Estate returned to the Los Angeles real estate market, listed for sale at $180 million.

 In December 2017, the Securities and Exchange Commission filed suit against the Woodbridge Group of companies, which had bought Owlwood, and Bob Shapiro, alleging that Woodbridge and its associated companies operated as a Ponzi scheme.

+In popular culture

+The Owlwood Estate has appeared in both film and television productions: